Defining semantic SEO and how to optimize for semantic search

 Here is our recommended action plan for this stage:

-• Perform semantic analysis.
+- Perform semantic analysis.
 Use tools to analyze keyword relationships, uncover hidden connections, and align your content with user intent.

-• Identify long-tail keywords: Identify long-tail keywords that address your topic and have a clear intent.
+- Identify long-tail keywords.
+Identify long-tail keywords that address your topic and have a clear intent.

-• Systematize your keyword list.
+- Systematize your keyword list.
 Organize your keyword list by combining similar queries into groups.
 This process is called keyword clustering, or grouping.

 Use Google to create a keyword list

-Google suggestions
+- Google suggestions

-Google Search also lets you look for synonyms and LSI keywords.
 Although these keyword types are often confused with one another, keep in mind that not all related search terms are synonyms.

 For example, “yoga asana” and “yoga pose” are synonyms.
 The search term “yoga class”, however, is only related to the previous phrases and does not have the same meaning.